Randomized Midpoint Method for Log-Concave Sampling under Constraints: Numerical Experiments

 Due to the difficulty of computing high-dimensional Wasserstein distances, we focus on a two-dimensional setting in this section to facilitate clearer presentation and easier visualization.
 Specifically, we consider the 2-dimensional standard normal distribution $\mathcal{N}(0, \bfI_2)$ and construct the target distribution $\nu$ by imposing two different choices for the constraint set $\K$.

 The first setting uses a Euclidean ball centered at the origin, defined as $\K := \ball_2(0, r)$ with $r = 0.5$.
 In this case, we employ Euclidean projection, which coincides with the Gauge projection due to the symmetry of the constraint set.
 The second setting significantly differs from the first.
-Here, $\K$ is defined as a 3-simplex shifted away from the origin: $\K:=\{(x_1,x_2)\in\R^2:x_1,x_2\geqslant -0.3,x_1+x_2\leqslant 0.6\}$.
-Here, we apply the Gauge projection to enforce the constraint.
+Here, $\K$ is defined as a 3-simplex shifted away from the origin